 Heather Bartlett, LCSW

-Choreographing Care establishes open workshops in which staff at homeless shelters are invited to reframe care activities into performative tableaus, and perform various warm-up and cool-down exercises drawn from actors, vocal resonance techniques, and Theater of the Oppressed techniques such as Image Theater.
+Choreographing Care establishes open workshops in which staff at shelter services are invited to re-frame care activities into performative tableaus using various warm-up and cool-down exercises drawn from actors, somatic therapies, and Theater of the Oppressed.
 Physical activities are used as a starting point to open space for staff to nonverbally explore difficult topics such as power dynamics, touch, and trauma, which can have transformative effects in increasingly bureaucratic care institutions that typically overlook sensory and corporeal experiences.

 Many care workers are conditioned to put their own needs last and poverty support agencies typically do not have resources to prioritize them.
-A fundamental component of Choreographing Care is to integrate group processing and community care into homeless shelters as a paid part of the workday.
-By reorganizing institutional priorities according to care ethics, the project considers processing and de-stigmatizing secondary trauma as integral to the labor of care in a care-valuing society.
+A fundamental component of Choreographing Care is to integrate community care into agencies as a paid part of the workday.
+By reorganizing institutional priorities according to care ethics, the project considers what might be integral to the labor of care in a care-valuing society.